astro4dev/OAD-Data-Science-Toolkit/Teaching Materials/Machine Learning/Supervised Learning/Courses/sklearn_tutorial/README.md

 # Scikit-learn Tutorial

-This tutorial was written by *Jake VanderPlas* and reproduced here with permission.
+This tutorial was written by *Jake VanderPlas* and reproduced with his permission.
 The original repository can be found [here](https://github.com/jakevdp/sklearn_tutorial).

 *Author contact details:*